-Named after the chapel in Assisi, Mary of the Angels uses the motif of Mary and Angels.
-There 164 angel and Mary is represented by the mystical rose, the four petaled rose, throughout.
+Named and designed after the chapel in Assisi, Mary of the Angels Chapel's motif includes 164 angels.
+Mary is represented by the mystical rose, the four petaled rose, throughout.

 The shape of the chapel symbolizes attributes of God.
 The high ceilings represent a God who transcends the finite world while the shape of the nave, transepts and sanctuary form a cross, acknowledging an immanent God who has been with humankind even through suffering and death.

 In 1923, a fire threatened to destroy St. Rose Convent and the beautiful chapels.
 But a statue of St. Michael had been placed in the vestibule just outside the main chapel doors with instructions from an early leader, Mother Antonia Herb, to guard and protect the sacred chapels.
 Though fire destroyed the west wing of St. Rose Convent, it stopped conspicuously short of the vestibule where St. Michael stood guard.
 That corridor alone and the chapels beyond were untouched by the fire.

 In recent years, the baptismal font has been placed at the entranceway, as it is here, to remind those entering that they are called to a life of holiness by virtue of their baptism.
 It is not only vowed religious persons who are called, but all Christians through their baptism.

 As one enters the chapel and turns to view the area just above the entrance door, a relief of Moses before the burning bush reminds the worshiper that this is a space in which God wishes to commune with his creatures and family.